mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 These assertions must always be on in productive environments.
 Once again, when faced with doubts about performance penalties, the forceful response must be certain evidence of significant degradation.

 Exceptions must occur at all levels.
 If a movement is created with an invalid date, the exception must be reported when creating the date.
-If the date is valid but it is incompatible with some business rule (for example, you cannot settle movements in the past), this must also be controlled.
+If the date is valid but it is incompatible with some business rule (for example, you can't settle movements in the past), this must also be controlled.

 <!-- [Gist Url](https://gist.github.com/mcsee/f7e0e7c0e3843e94ec021d2352a19f9b) -->